eu-cdse/documentation/Support.md

 Provide a short summary of the ticket in the text field Summary.
 Describe your problem in detail in the text field Description.
-You can also add upload attachments like screenshots in the Attachments section.
+You can also add upload attachments such as screenshots in the Attachments section.
 Once you’ve finished, click Create.
 Your ticket should now be submitted: